ctphoenix/Python-Course-Material/chapter3.md

 A cipher is a secret code for a language.
 In this case study, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.

-The Caesar cipher shifts each letter of this message to another letter in the alphabet, which is a fixed number of letters away from the original.
+The Caesar cipher shifts each letter of a message to another letter in the alphabet located a fixed distance from the original letter.
 If our encryption key were 1, we would shift `h` to the next letter `i`, `i` to the next letter `j`, and so on.
 If we reach the end of the alphabet, which for us is the space character, we simply loop back to `a`.
 To decode the message, we make a similar shift, except we move the same number of steps backwards in the alphabet.

+Over the next four exercises, we will create our own Caesar cipher, as well as a message decoder for this cipher.

 *** =instructions
 -  Create a dictionary `letters` with keys consisting of the numbers from 0 to 26, and values consisting of the lowercase letters of the English alphabet, including the space `' '` at the end.